 Receive Help at Successful Eating Disorder Treatment Centers

-If you or someone you know is struggling with an eating disorder, getting help in an eating disorders treatment program as soon as possible is key to preventing any further damage to the body.
+If you or someone you know is struggling with an eating disorder, getting help in an eating disorder treatment program as soon as possible is key to preventing any further damage to the body.
 It might be hard for someone on the outside to understand an eating disorder, and why their loved one has these behaviors.
-The person suffering does not see their behaviors as irrational but as a means to control these intrusive thoughts they have about their physical appearance.
+The person suffering does not see their behaviors as irrational but as a means to control the intrusive thoughts they have about their physical appearance.
 The most important thing to do when looking for treatment is to surround yourself or your loved one with support.
-There are approximately 30 million people, men and women of all ages, who suffer in the United States each year.
+There are approximately 30 million people, men and women of all ages, who suffer from an eating disorder in the United States each year.

 Eating Disorder Conditions

 Anorexia is an eating disorder where a person has a distorted perception of their weight and appearance.
-They will typically present with very low body weight, sometimes to the point that a hospital level of care is required first for stabilization purposes.
+They will typically have very low body weight, sometimes to a degree that requires hospitalization for the purpose of stabilizing the individual and ensuring their physical safety.
 The person who is suffering from anorexia will focus greatly on controlling caloric intake and often to the point of no intake at all.
+Some may also use binge eating and purge behaviors whereas others will focus on restricting consumption of food.
 If gone untreated, it can lead to severe medical complications such as irregular heartbeat, low blood sugar, loss of bone mass, kidney and liver damage, osteoporosis, insomnia, anemia, infertility, low potassium, cardiac arrest and death.

 Bulimia Nervosa is an eating disorder where an individual secretly binges large amounts of food and/or tries to remove the food through some type of purging.
 The difference from anorexia is that people with bulimia usually are of a normal weight which makes it very difficult to suspect a problem early on.
 There are two classifications of bulimia, purging bulimia and non-purging bulimia.
 Purging bulimia involves the use of vomiting, diuretics, laxatives, and enemas.
-Non-purging bulimia is when an individual may use excessive exercise, strict dieting, fasting, and extreme dieting.
+Non-purging bulimia is when an individual may use excessive exercise, fasting, and extreme dieting.
+Regardless of the type, people suffering from Bulimia usually have a strict schedule or cycle that is very demanding of their time and energy.
 Just like anorexia, bulimia has quite severe medical complications if left untreated.
-A person suffering from bulimia may experience tooth decay, osteoporosis, electrolyte imbalance, dehydration, inflammation or tears in the esophagus, fainting, low body temperature, and suicide risk.
+A person suffering from bulimia may experience the following physical complications: tooth decay, osteoporosis, electrolyte imbalance, dehydration, inflammation or tears in the esophagus, fainting, low body temperature, heart failure, and suicide risk.

 Most of us have experienced the urge to overeat on occasion, but when it becomes an uncontrollable compulsion, there are inevitable consequences.
-Compulsive overeating can result in high blood pressure, high cholesterol, diabetes, heart disease and other health issues.
+Compulsive overeating and binge eating can result in high blood pressure, high cholesterol, diabetes, heart disease and other health issues.
 In addition, this can lead to psychological effects such as depression, anxiety and isolation from friends and family.
+Unlike Anorexia and Bulimia, individuals who binge eat do not purge or excessively exercise afterward.
+These individual’s can be normal weight, overweight, or obese.
 If you are experiencing any of these issues with overeating, it is important to seek help to prevent health and psychological conditions from progressing.